Published on August 9th, 2017 | by Mattress Journal0

 Research Beds Before the Holiday

 It can be difficult to know where to even start researching with the plethora of mattresses available on the market.
-But, being prepared before shopping Labor Day mattress sales will help you find the best bargains and savings.
-Browsing a showroom attempting to find a comfortable bed is difficult in itself, however the pressure of a short sale period combined with a busy store and hovering salespeople it can become overwhelming.
+But, preparing before shopping Labor Day mattress sales helps you find the best bargains and savings.
+Browsing a showroom attempting to find a comfortable bed proves difficult in itself.
+Adding the pressure of a short sale period combined with a busy store and hovering salespeople, and it may seem overwhelming.

 The best plan of action is to go before the sales start and scope out the different beds, or conduct some research online about the different mattress types and brands.
 The internet is a great resource for information and you can shop online also.
 Knowing what you want can help ensure you come away with a good deal and mattress that will actually meet your needs.

 If it has been awhile since you bought a bed, take some time to learn about the various options out there.
 Different types of gel foams and fancy fabrics are all the rage right now, but not all may live up to claims or be worthy of premium pricetags.
 Come prepared to shop smart during Labor Day mattress sales.
 Here are the most common types of mattresses you’ll find during these sales:

 - Innerspring Mattresses: 63% overall satisfaction rate; Made with metal coils or springs with layers of fiber or foam on top.
 Can be combined with memory foam or latex layers.
 Might be cheaper and more widely available, but most likely to sag and cause pain.

 - Memory Foam Mattresses: 80% overall satisfaction rate; Available in traditional, gel and plant-based memory foam varieties, with somewhat significant variances in heat and durability.
 Some models have very hefty price tags, but overall memory foam proves best at pain and pressure relief.